-The finding is significant, not only in the treatment of skin disorders and removing fine lines and wrinkles but in the promotion of wound healing and reduction in scaring following surgical procedures, says Dr. Mark Redmond, president and CEO of Ceapro Inc, a spin-off company formed in the late 1980s to commercialize technology from the University of Alberta's faculties of pharmacy and medicine for the treatment of cold sores.
+The finding is significant, not only in the treatment of skin disorders and removing fine lines and wrinkles, but in the promotion of wound healing and reduction in scarring following surgical procedures, says Dr. Mark Redmond, president and CEO of Ceapro Inc, a spin-off company formed in the late 1980s to commercialize technology from the University of Alberta's faculties of pharmacy and medicine for the treatment of cold sores.

 In this paper, Redmond and his co-authors describe using beta glucan-specific tracking dyes to show the skin penetration did take place.
 "Interestingly, the glucan penetrates in the same way that water penetrates a brick wall--it does not go through the brick, it goes through the concrete binding the bricks together," says Redmond.
 "As a result of our study, we now know that glucan works through the inter-cellular lipid matrix, or the cells' cement, to enter the lower levels of the skin.
-Of medical significance is the fact that beta glucan creams promote wound healing and reduction in scaring following surgical procedures."
+Of medical significance is the fact that beta glucan creams promote wound healing and reduction in scarring following surgical procedures."

-The research team, made up of Redmond, Ravi Pillai and Joachim Roding both from Symrise, then measured the depth of the skin that the glucan penetrated.
+The research team, made up of Redmond, Ravi Pillai and Joachim Roding both from Symrise, then measured the depth of the skin that the glucans penetrated.
 Photographs show the actual reduction of wrinkles and consumers should expect to see similar results on themselves in as little as 10 days, says Redmond.
-Beta glucan is already used in a number of products available to consumers including brand name products from Johnson and Johnson and Schering Plough.
+Beta glucans is already used in a number of products available to consumers including brand name products from Johnson and Johnson and Schering Plough.
 "The proof that we provide in this paper and other research that we have conducted is that glucan can have a specific and measurable effect on skin beyond making you look good and feeling great," says Redmond.
-"We also have indications that a number of applications in cosmetics are in the works to use glucan as the non-invasive alternative to Botox for those who are afraid of needles."
+"We also have indications that a number of applications in cosmetics are in the works to use glucans as the non-invasive alternative to Botox for those who are afraid of needles."